 While Alcoholics Anonymous and related fellowships practice the principle of attraction rather than promotion, this has not stopped the fellowships from being featured in many culturally significant films.
-Here are some of our favorites.
+Here are some of our favorite movies about recovery.

 Top movies about recovery